NeverEverTM/Aphid-Festival-Resort/documentation/Aphid Festival Resort/4 - Development Log.md

 - Aphid Death jingle
 # [Full Version Changelog]

+# v0.2.1
 ## Gameplay
-- Added the photo tab, allows to zoom in and out, and to select an aphid to follow, focused aphids will have the screenshot in their own unique folder.
+- Added the photo camera mode, allows to zoom in and out, and to focus on any aphid in the resort.
+	- Added the album functionality to the generations menu aswell!
+	- Aphids have their own folder and album.
+Otherwise global ones are stored in the general album.
+	- Taking a photo now shows you the result.
+- [Aphid inheritance of colors has been improved back], and it should be much more interesting and less dull than last version.
+- Aphids now gain(or lose!) skills from food items, mix and match to see which food works best for your own.
+- Aphid stats are now shown live when near an aphid, it also now shows their current skill level
+- New Aphid Skin available in blue eggs.
+- You can now sell items in your inventory by clicking and activating sell mode, just like structures, items are sold for half their price.
+- Aphid traits and preferences are now revelead in the generations album depending on how much bondship you have with them (thats what the big pink circle meter is for!)
 ## Technical
+- Aphid skins have been packed into a spriteatlas. a heavy boost in performance should be noticeable, however, this affects how new aphid skins can be implemented, refer to [[Aphid Skin Implementation]] for more information.
+- Tilemaps have been properly adjusted to not block shadow lights.
+- NPC's no longer repeat the same line of dialog when set to Random, and will in fact not say it again until the entire dialogue tree is exahusted.
+## Graphics & Sound
+- Improved TV Display furniture piece.
+- Adjusted UI theme elements.
+- Grass now sways when walked over.
+- Updated UI SFX.
+- Hello everyone my name is Markiplier and welcome to Five Nights at Freddys
+## Development
 - Updated to Godot 4.4.
-With this, comes the new meta reference system, thus, all resources have been given a ".uid"
+With this, comes the new meta reference system, thus, all resources have been automatically given a ".uid".
-- Added the dialog console command to display translation texts
+- Various improvements to the debug console.
-- Updated several string references to use StringNames when proper
+- Optimized several string references to use cached StringNames when proper.
+- Replaced absolute paths in GlobalManager with their corresponding UID's
 - Updated several instances of sound managing to use the new system and keep in memory frequent ones.
 - Updated the way Screen Size is calculated to allow for modifications to camera and viewport and still retain mouse tracking
 - Renamed ResortGui to FreeCameraManager, as its purpose wasnt as resort general but more free camera mode focused.
-- Aphid skins have been packed into a spriteatlas. a heavy boost in performance should be noticeable, however, this affects how new aphid skins can be implemented, refer to [[Aphid Skin Implementation]] for more information
-## Graphics & Sound
-- Aphids ready for harvest are now unaffected by lighting while highlighted
+- New Atlas packager utility, please revise [Atlas Packager Usage] if you want to implement a skin or item.
+- MenuUtil has been revamped to include better control over menu behaviour.
+- Added an event handler for when the game binds a new action control.
 ## Fixed
-- Mushroom gummies had the wrong display sprite
-- (Spanish) User interface label did not position itself correctly
-- Leaving the build or furniture menu would turn back back the normal HUD while in free camera mode
+- You can now close the build menu tab without exiting the menu itself.
-- Aphids left their harvest particles when they died
+- Pickyeaters can now eat neutral-flavoured foods aswell.
+- Particle manager would make other classes throw errors if they attempted to spawn particles over the particle limit.
+This should no longer happen.
+- Aphids that were breeding would sometimes "T-Pose" towards their breed target, this should be fixed.